 The soils have become depleted of vitamins and minerals

-Food processing impacts their nutritional quality
+Food processing impacts its nutritional quality

 Lifestyles are changing and leading to deficiencies